y0av/numphy_autohotkey/README.md

 git clone https://github.com/y0av/numphy_autohotkey.git
 ```

-3. Run the Script: After installing AutoHotkey v2.0 and cloning the repository, navigate to the repository directory and double-click the `capslock_shortcuts.ahk` file.
+3. Run the Script: After installing AutoHotkey v2.0 and cloning the repository, navigate to the repository directory and double-click the `autohotkey_numphy_profile.ahk` file.
 This will run the AutoHotkey script.

 4. Utilize the Shortcuts: The script provides the following keyboard shortcuts using the CapsLock key as a modifier: